JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 </div>

+For lambdas that don't capture any variables (also know as _stateless_ lambdas), there is a built-in optimization: the compiler creates such lambdas as singleton classes.
+All references to them use the same instance of this class.

 ### Function literals with receiver

 [Function types](#function-types) with receiver, such as `A.(B) -> C`, can be instantiated with a special form of function literals –